PandemiaProject/pandemia/README.md

 interface with libraries of functions written in C.

 Building the World and Clock is the first step in building a Simulator.
 Once these objects are built, Pandemia builds the simulation components.
-Each Component represents a submodel.
+Each Component represents a pandemic submodel.
 These include models of health, movement, hospitalization, travel, vaccination, diagnostics, seasonality and input.

+The Input component allows the user to specify a Policy, consisting of interventions.
+Featured interventions include vaccination, border closure, lockdown, testing and contact tracing, quarantine and face masks.

+Reporters collect output data for visualization and analysis.

+A number of WorldFactory and Component examples are provided for the user.
+For each Component, a default model is provided, as well as a void model in case the user does not wish for this component to be active during a simulation.
+Two world factories...

 Scenarios are configured using YAML.